RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 Done in a threefold process that entailed:

-* Identifying the most top countries where the highest number of bookings in Copenhagen originate from.
+* Geolocating the booking origin locations to determine the top locations guests travelling to Copenhagen booked from.
+The mapped guest's locations can be accessed in an interactive format through this link.

 ![](images/screenshot-2020-08-14-at-13.38.26.png "Booking Origin Location")

 Prior to sampling news data to include in the timeline,